 Water temperature, and derived environmental products informing on changing temperature conditions were highlighted as extremely important variables driving natural selection and local adaptation of sardines in the study area.
-Our results showed that the trend in the number of days with SST above 19oC was the sole environmental variable highlighted in all datasets.
-This is indicative of the extreme conditions experienced by the species within the past few years (as observed in sea bass, Anastasiadi, Shao, Chen, & Piferrer, 2021), impacting its reproduction (Palomera et al., 2007) and spawning success potential (Gordó-Vilaseca et al., 2021).
+The trend in the number of days with SST above 19oC was the sole environmental variable highlighted in all datasets.
+This is indicative of the extreme conditions experienced by the species within the past few years (as in European sea bass, Anastasiadi, Shao, Chen, & Piferrer, 2021), impacting its reproduction (Palomera et al., 2007) and spawning success potential (Gordó-Vilaseca et al., 2021).
 This variable is critical for the reproduction of sardines in the Western Mediterranean Sea, where spawning starts when water temperature falls below 19ºC and salinity is over a threshold (Palomera et al., 2007).
 Furthermore, temperature could be a proxy of other variables, namely of coastal upwelling strength (e.g. Zelle, Appeldoorn, Burges, & van Oldenborgh, 2004), and therefore larval dispersal (Gordó-Vilaseca et al., 2021).
-Analyses of the relationship between sardine recruitment and several abiotic factors suggested that SST was a better candidate in determining recruitment success (Garrido et al., 2017; Gordó-Vilaseca et al., 2021; Solari et al., 2010).
+Analyses of the relationship between sardine recruitment and several abiotic factors suggested that SST was a top-ranking candidate in determining recruitment success (Garrido et al., 2017; Gordó-Vilaseca et al., 2021; Solari et al., 2010).
 The impact of SST on sardine’s abundance has been demonstrated in California as well, debunking previous hypotheses of competitive exclusion with anchovies as the driving factor in population size for both species (Sugihara et al., 2012).

-According to our results, nutrients availability, sea currents and temperature velocity of change are important variables for the differentiation and local adaptation of Atlantic and Mediterranean clusters.
-This was evident given the variables co-variating with the largest number of SNPs when considering all samples as well as the variables that are the most important in all datasets except the one comparing northern vs southern sampling sites.
+Apart from SST, nutrient availability, sea currents and temperature velocity of change were important variables for the differentiation and local adaptation of Atlantic and Mediterranean clusters.
+This was evident given that those variables were the most important in all datasets except the one comparing northern vs southern sampling sites.
 These variables are expected to majorly affect early life stages, which are particularly vulnerable to environmental variability, and thus the strength of recruitment.
 In sardines, such environmental forcing acting upon the egg and larval stages has already been demonstrated (Garrido et al., 2017), where recruitment strength is affected by differences of the prevailing environmental conditions in the studied areas.
 In the main recruitment hotspots of the species in Atlantic-Iberian waters, high recruitment years have been associated with high chlorophyll-a concentration (Chla, as an indicator of food availability) and low SST (reflecting the optimal range for larval development) during periods of sardine larvae development (Garrido et al., 2017; Gordó-Vilaseca et al., 2021).
 Temperature and food availability also affect the intensity of the reproduction and quality of the eggs produced (Garrido & van der Lingen, 2014).

+The fact that the employed approaches give different numbers of outlier loci with few of them in common, is frequently observed and is attributed to their different way of detecting adaptation.

 The genomic profile of the outlier loci

-Functional annotation analyses of the outliers-associated geneset revealed that the genes are linked to key biological processes associated to environmental pressures (Figure 8).
-It is interesting that those top GO categories have been reported in other studies that measure transcriptomic responses in experimentally induced heat stress.
+Functional annotation analyses of the outliers-associated geneset revealed that the genes are linked to key biological processes associated to environmental pressures (Figure S1).
+It is worth noting that the retrieved top GO categories (e.g. cellular process, metabolism, biological regulation and response to stimulus) have been reported in other studies that measure transcriptomic responses in experimentally induced heat stress.
 For example, the same processes were associated with heat stress in turbot (Huang et al., 2020) and in other fish species (e.g. Huang, Li, Liu, Kang, & Wang, 2018; P. Li et al., 2021).
-Those findings coupled with the presence of outlier loci associated with endoplasmin, one of the main heat shock proteins, suggest that selection is driving the adaptation of sardines’ heat stress response toolbox to sea warming.
+Those findings reflect a similar functional profile of the mechanisms selected during sardines’ adaptation to sea warming.